theshingstar030818/tftp-server/README.txt

    	+ 513bytes.txt
    	+ 1025bytes.txt

+3. Hit enter then you will see:

+			File transfer was successful.

+4. Try write/read

 Responsibilities
 ----------------
  - Ananth Akhila:
     Made custom packet functions to wrap TFTP information around the data in a UDP packet.
-Also made the server UCM.Helped test the program and write the ReadMe.
+Also make the client UCM.
  - Chen Yike:
 	Created server side service handler to facilitate a file transfer between a single client.
 Also did the UCM for Error Simulator and UML.
-Helped test the program and write the ReadMe.
  - Li Ziqiao Charlie:
 	Team leader.
 Handled many design decisions.
 Managed github repository.
-	Miscellaneous work on all classes providing general help and quality assurance to other team members.Helped test the program and write the ReadMe.
+	Miscellaneous work on all classes providing general help and quality assurance to other team members.
  - Rana Tanzeel:
 	Created the client class.
 Made UCMs for client.
  - Thompson Kyle:
-	Created the main server that manages all service threads and accepts incoming initial requests.Helped test the program and write the ReadMe.
+	Created the main server that manages all service threads and accepts incoming initial requests.